Alexander’s Steakhouse Hamachi Collar

 Fish Los Angeles

-Bay Area restaurant group Alexander’s Steakhouse debuted a branch near Pasadena City Hall in 2015 and instantly gave CUT a run for its money as L.A.’s ritziest steakhouse.
-The dining room boasts A5 grade Wagyu from four different Japanese prefectures, all rare treats, while the Bull & Barrel bar provides considerably more value during weeknight happy hour.
+Bay Area restaurant group Alexander’s Steakhouse debuted their first Southern California branch near Pasadena City Hall in 2015 and instantly gave CUT a run for its money as the ritziest steakhouse in Los Angeles.
+The dining room boasts A5 grade Wagyu from four different Japanese prefectures, which are all rare treats.
+The Bull & Barrel bar on the restaurant’s east side provides considerably more value during weeknight happy hour.

-I sat on a burgundy cushion at their shiny black U-shaped bar and ordered a pair of hamachi preparations during a recent happy hour.
-I enjoyed executive chef Matt Bata’s hamachi lumpia, which looked like cocktail wieners, but was particularly impressed with the Hamachi Kama ($10) a sizable skin-on cut broiled with hamachi caramel, dressed with Fresno chili, mint, basil, and a squeeze of charred calamansi.
+I sat on a burgundy cushion at the shiny black U-shaped bar in Alexander’s Steakhouse and ordered a pair of hamachi preparations during a recent happy hour.
+I enjoyed executive chef Matt Bata’s hamachi lumpia, which looked like cocktail wieners, but tasted completely different.
+I was particularly impressed with another fish part: Hamachi Kama ($10).
+Chef Bata broiled this sizable skin-on cut with hamachi caramel, dressed with Fresno chili, mint, basil, and a squeeze of charred calamansi for brightness.
 This collar was beautifully cooked, with fluffy white meat at one end, flaky dark meat at the other end, and crispy, caramelized skin.
-I didn’t have a scale handy, but this collar must have contained at least six ounces of meat tucked behind bones and fins, meaning the flavor wasn’t just top-flight; so was the value.
+I didn’t have a scale handy, but this collar must have contained at least six ounces of meat tucked behind bones and fins.
+The flavor wasn’t just top-flight; so was the value.

 Tags: